TosbackCgusBridge-Bot/CGUs-versions/Fidelity/Privacy Policy.md

 Fidelity and these third-party online advertising companies may use the data collected, along with other information we have about you and your Fidelity relationships, to serve relevant ads to you.
 The advertisements may be relevant to your interests, as determined by your activity on Fidelity and non-Fidelity websites.
 These are known as "interest-based advertisements."

 You may opt-out of receiving interest-based advertisements from online advertising companies by clicking on the AdChoices icon (which appears on all Fidelity interest-based ads) and following the opt-out instructions.
-For more information about interest-based advertising please see http://www.networkadvertising.org/managing/opt\_out.asp.
+For more information about interest-based advertising please see http://www.networkadvertising.org/managing/opt\_out.aspOpens in a new window.

 Non-Fidelity websites and mobile applications are not subject to Fidelity's Privacy Policy.
 You may visit the individual sites for additional information on their privacy practices.